Concatenate Strings in Python: +, +=, join(), and more

 # aaa_00100_bbb_0.25000

-Of course, it is also possible to embed the value of a variable directly into a string without specifying the format, which is simpler than using the + operator.
+You can also embed variable values directly into a string without specifying a format, which is simpler than using the + operator.

 s = '{}_{}_{}_{}'.format(s1, i, s2, f)